rymend/MSFTImagineArchive/Neural Networks with CNTK (300)/2 - Process/readme.md

 <a name="Summary"></a>
 ## Summary ##

 The raw MNIST data has been converted into CNTK format and is ready to be used to train a neural network.
-This sets the stage for the next lab in this series — [Using the Microsoft Cognitive Toolkit (CNTK) to Build Neural Networks, Part 3](#) — in which you will use CNTK and Machine Learning Workbench to build a neural network.
+This sets the stage for the next lab in this series — [Using the Microsoft Cognitive Toolkit (CNTK) to Build Neural Networks, Part 3](#) — in which you will use CNTK and Machine Learning Workbench to build a set of neural networks and compare their accuracy.

 ---